 The benefits system and other types of financial support can be hard to understand.
-Macmillan has experienced money advisers.
+Macmillan has experienced welfare rights advisers and financial guides.
 You can speak to one by calling the Macmillan Support Line on 0808 808 00 00

 You can also get information about benefits and other types of financial help from Citizens Advice (see page 123).